uludag/nosql-biosets/readme.md

 and run `./bin/elasticsearch` command.

-Now we can index downloaded UniProt xml file by running the following command from nosqlbiosets project root folder (typically requires 7 to 8 hours with Elasticsearch, and between 4 and 5 hours with MongoDB) we can go to the next step without waiting the termination of whole indexing process).
+Now we can index downloaded UniProt xml file by running the following command from nosqlbiosets project root folder, typically requires 7 to 8 hours with Elasticsearch, and between 4 and 5 hours with MongoDB

 ```bash
 ./nosqlbiosets/uniprot/index.py ./uniprot_sprot.xml.gz\
    --host localhost --db Elasticsearch --index uniprot
 ```

+We can query indexed portion of the dataset without waiting the termination of whole indexing process.

-Query top mentioned gene names:
+Query most mentioned gene names:

 ```bash
 curl -XGET "http://localhost:9200/uniprot/_search?pretty=true"\